 You’ll see the star badge:

 The badge is optional.
-A Snapchat+ user can choose to turn off the star badge in their settings.
-So if you don’t see it, that doesn’t automatically mean they aren’t subscribed.
+A Snapchat+ user can disable the star badge in their settings.
+If you don’t see it, that doesn’t necessarily mean they aren’t subscribed.

 2. Pinned Best Friend

 Snapchat Plus allows users to pin a friend to the top of their chat list as their #1 Best Friend.
-This means no matter who they interact with most, that pinned friend will always stay at the top.
+This means that, regardless of whom they interact with most, the pinned friend will always stay at the top.

 This is not directly visible to you.
 But if you notice someone consistently replying to or prioritizing a certain person, or they mention they’ve pinned someone, that could be a sign they have Snapchat+.